Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Abstract

 \section{Abstract}

-We report the observation of a dimensional crossover of a narrow $p$-wave Feshbach resonance in an ultracold, spin-polarized $^6$Li Fermi gas confined by a one-dimensional optical lattice.
-In the three-dimensional limit, atom loss near the resonance has a larger contribution from the $|m_l|=1$ channel, reflecting its twofold orbital degeneracy in an isotropic system.
-As the lattice confinement is increased and the system approaches the quasi-two-dimensional regime, the relative contributions of the $|m_l|=1$ and $m_l=0$ channels evolve continuously, with an apparent suppression of the $|m_l|=1$ feature.
-By quantitatively analyzing both the orbital branching ratio and confinement-induced shift of the orbital splitting, we show that this evolution arises from an orbital-dependent modification of $p$-wave interactions induced by reduced dimensionality.
-Our results establish dimensional confinement as a powerful tool for controlling orbital degrees of freedom in resonantly interacting Fermi gases, and provide new insight into how reduced dimensionality reshapes anisotropic interactions in quantum matter.
+We report the observation of a dimensional crossover of a $p$-wave Feshbach resonance in an ultracold, spin-polarized $^6$Li Fermi gas confined by a one-dimensional optical lattice.
+Using high-resolution atom-loss spectroscopy, we resolve the orbital doublet associated with the $\ml=0$ and $|\ml|=1$ scattering channels over a wide range of lattice depths.
+In the weak-confinement regime, the atom loss signal associated with the $|\ml|=1$ branch is stronger, consistent with the twofold orbital degeneracy of the three-dimensional system.
+As the lattice confinement increases, the relative loss weight of the two orbital branches evolves continuously toward the quasi-two-dimensional limit, indicating a progressive suppression of relative motion along the lattice direction.
+In addition, we observe a systematic confinement dependence of the orbital splitting between the two resonance branches.
+These results provide an experimental characterization of orbital-dependent $p$-wave scattering in reduced dimensions and motivate future microscopic studies of confined anisotropic scattering.